kdoeodkdokdkdkdododiieieie/kdoeodkdokdkdkdododiieieie.github.io/what-do-i-do.md

   * Imagining things is my favroite things to do.
   * Someone sent me a corner of their house, and I imagined and drew the rest!
 * 🗑️ I moderate & administrate Discord servers!
-  * You can DM me regarding this!
+  * You can DM me regarding this, who knows, I might moderate yours!
-  * brokentherapist.exe: ~300 members
+* 📝 I make Discord servers!
+  * I make Discord servers, emojis, channels and bots and stuff